capacity for MediaSense is a function of the hardware profile that the system

 and conversion operations (monitoring, playback, convert to MP4 or WAV, and

 HTTP download) are entirely under client control.
 The client enforces its own

 limits in these areas.
 The remaining operations (call recording and uploaded

 media file playback) are not under client control.
 The deployment can be sized

 so that the overall recording and video playback load will not exceed a desired

-be achieved, but each server has enough room to accommodate most disparities.)
+but each server has enough room to accommodate most disparities.)

 nodes are installed, they adjust their capacity expectations according to the

 hardware resources they discover from the underlying virtual machine.
 When the